kanej/kanej-assignment/docs/how-would-you-improve-this-assignment.md

 * Add Application Performance monitoring (Datadog or Azure Insights) based on the metrics we identified as important - and to track the unexpected exceptions
 * Establish an approach to postgres database schema migrations for deployment (and testing of the deployment)
 * Add better styling to the web ui - a bit of material ui would lift it quickly above my programmer fugly - functional but ugly
-* Make login more robust (I would consider using a third party service for this if it is appropriate) by adding checks on number of wrong passwords, offering password reset, providing a means to logout.
+* Make login more robust (I would consider using a third party service for this if it is appropriate) by adding checks on the number of wrong passwords, offering password reset, providing a means to logout.
 * Do a round security checking for sql injections.
 * Improve unit testing of the server and maybe include integration tests against postgres
 * Potentially add end to end testing (i.e. cypress) against a known test postgres db, leaning on it more heavily if a large matrix of browsers/device sizes is required to be supported.